SuminPark-developer/Bubble-Music-Recommend-Platform/README.md

 I'll explain how to install the APM at https://developer-p.tistory.com/36.

-# Below is a description under the assumption that the APM is installed.
+Below is a description under the assumption that the APM is installed.

+# How to execute
-# http://localhost/Rss_MainPage.html after decompressing the htdocs.zip file.
+http://localhost/Rss_MainPage.html after decompressing the htdocs.zip file.

 To log in as a regular member, you need to sign up as a member.